We’re blogging WTR stories and info. Check out War Tax Talk.

 The War Resisters League’s analysis of the President’s fiscal year 2014 budget, “Where Your Income Tax Money Really Goes" flyer should be out in March 2014, depending on release of the new budget by the President.
 For the flyer published Feb.
 2013, click on the graphic.
 The Spanish version is available online only at “En Español”.
 If you are confused about the ways different organizations analyze the federal budget and military spending, see “Pies, Graphs, and Income Taxes.”

 See photos and reports from the February 2013 International Conference on War Tax Resistance and Peace Tax Campaigns in Bogotá, Colombia.
 The British group Conscience has a conference blog posted online also.

-On Saturday, July 28, three antinuclear activists took an action that put them in headlines across the country for shutting down a nuclear plant pending an investigation.
+On Saturday, July 28, 2012, three antinuclear activists took an action that put them in headlines across the country for shutting down a nuclear plant pending an investigation.
 Calling themselves the Transform Now Plowshares, Sr. Megan Rice, Greg Boertje-Obed, and Michael Walli made their way onto the property of the Oak Ridge nuclear reservation in Tennessee and splashed blood and hung “Swords into Plowshares” banners on the building housing the Highly Enriched Uranium Materials Facility.
 You can learn more about their action at the links below.
 Hundreds or thousands of individuals came to war tax resistance specifically because of the nuclear weapons issue.
 In the early 1980s the antinuclear movement was growing and visible, to the point that Archbishop Raymond Hunthausen of Seattle was moved to say, “I think the teaching of Jesus tells us to render to a nuclear-arms Caesar what that Caesar deserves, tax resistance” and followed it up with his own resistance.
 For more information see their website: Transform Now Plowshares.

 More on this and other protest and how to support activists: The Nuclear Resister: Nonviolent Resistance for a Peaceful and Nuclear Free Future